alecfei/agriculture-in-Ireland/README.md

-# Cattle price analysis in Ireland and comparison with other countries
+# Beef price analysis in Ireland and a quick comparison with Spain

 ## Overview of agriculture
 Agriculture has played a key role in the history of human civilisation from thoudsands of years ago.
 It is the major source of food and income for majority of people around the world.